-If you, like me, want to help out with the renovations in your new home but can't hammer a nail without flattening a thumb (yours or anyone within 3 feet of you), and you decide to tile your old hearth with a mosaic picture, having NEVER tiled anything before, here is my advise to you: pack up your belongings and kids (or pets, or both), sell the house and buy one with a nice hearth already in place.
+If you, like me, want to help out with the renovations in your new home but can't hammer a nail without flattening a thumb (yours or anyone's within 3 feet), and you decide to tile your old hearth with a mosaic picture, having NEVER tiled anything before, here is my advise to you: pack up your belongings and kids (or pets, or both), sell the house and buy one with a nice hearth already in place.

 If you ignore my advise, I wash my hands of you.

 But I am an old softy by nature, so I will give you easy directions and numbered list of what you need to undertake the project that is destined to both excite you and ruin at least 2 fingers and your piece of mind for an undetermined amount of time.